CXBN

-Cosmic X-ray Background Nanosatellite (CXBN) was a satellite and mission developed by the Morehead State University.
+Cosmic X-ray Background Nanosatellite (CXBN) was a satellite and mission developed by Morehead State University.
 Unlike its successor, it was a partial failure as its transmissions were too weak for its mission due to it going into an anomalous low power mode.
-It was supposed to take measurements of the cosmic X-ray background in the 30-50 keV range and temporarily supplement NASA's Radiation Belt Storm Probes.
+It was supposed to take measurements of the cosmic X-ray background in the 30–50 keV range and temporarily supplement NASA's Radiation Belt Storm Probes.

 Objectives

 CXBN was created as a low-cost CubeSat platform to observe the extragalactic cosmic X-ray background and take improved measurements.
 It had a new gamma ray detector system with its CZT array, which would have potentially provided insight into the early universe's physics.

 Design

 The CXBN CubeSat occupied a volume of 10 × 10 × 20 cm when in its compact form.
 It had four deployable solar panels.
 Morehead State University (MSU) engineered its subsystems, while the CZT detector was designed by the University of California at Berkeley and Lawrence Livermore National Laboratory.
 It also contained Sun sensors for its spin stabilization.